lorensen/VTKExamples/src/VTKBook/11Chapter11.md

 }
 ```

 The initScene() method sets up the VRML scene and relies heavily on the EAI.
 For synchronization reasons, this method starts off by waiting a few seconds to assure that the VRML browser has time to initialize and read the VRML file specified by the HTML.
-Then it uses the browser.getNode(“aName”) method to obtain nodes from the scene graph.
+Then it uses the browser.getNode("aName") method to obtain nodes from the scene graph.
 These nodes must be named using the DEF keyword in the VRML file.
 The first node it gets is the SPHERE node that happens to be a VRML transform.
 It uses the getEventIn() method to obtain a handle to the scale instance variable of this transform which will be used later.

 ``` java
 /** Set up some stuff in the VRML scene */